 Bogus (fake) documents and information that is false or misleading

-The Department of Immigration and Border Protection must not receive bogus (fake) document’s in relation to an Australian visa application.
+The Department of Home Affairs must not receive bogus (fake) document’s in relation to an Australian visa application.

 An example of a bogus document, is a fake certified copy of a birth certificate, English test or other document required for the purposes of a visa application.